tkn-tub/ns3-gym/src/lte/doc/source/lte-user.rst

 Fading Traces Usage
 *******************

-When using a fading trace, it is of paramount importance to specify correctly the trace parameters in the simulation, so that the fading model can load and use it correcly.
+When using a fading trace, it is of paramount importance to specify correctly the trace parameters in the simulation, so that the fading model can load and use it correctly.
 The parameters to be configured are:

  * ``TraceFilename`` : the name of the trace to be loaded (absolute path, or relative path w.r.t. the path from where the simulation program is executed);